JuliaLinhart/julialinhart.github.io/_pages/about.md

 ## Research

 <!-- My research combines probabilistic machine learning and scientific applications, with a special focus on simulation-based inference and generative modeling.  -->
-The primary focus of my research has been on the use of **deep generative models** (in particular normalizing flows and diffusion models) to address **simulation-based inference** (SBI - a.k.a. likelihood-free Bayesian inference) and their **validation** in terms of accuracy, efficiency and reliability.
+The primary focus of my research has been on the use of **deep generative models** (in particular normalizing flows and diffusion models) to address **simulation-based inference** (SBI) tasks and their **validation** in terms of accuracy, efficiency and reliability.
 This work is motivated by the goal of efficiently inverting complex scientific simulators (e.g. from computational neuroscience or astrophysics).
 More generally, I wish to lift the remaining lack of trust for deep generative models to address important questions in experimental sciences.

 ### Current Directions
-My postdoc aims at scaling simulation-based inference for cosmology, in close collaboration with colleagues at NYU CDS, the Flatiron Institute / Polymathic AI, and UC Berkeley.
+Scaling simulation-based inference for cosmology in close collaboration with colleagues at NYU CDS, the Flatiron Institute / Polymathic AI, and UC Berkeley.
+Stay tuned...!

-More to come!

 ### Main PhD projects